Delivering the English Housing Survey & Scottish Household Survey

 Before the physical surveys take place our consortium partner NatCen conduct approximately 13,000 household interviews recording details including household composition, tenure, amenities, housing costs, income and neighbourhood.

-All data is then uploaded for extensive quality checks prior to being forwarded for further processing and analysis by the BRE working with the Ministry of Housing, Communities & Local Government.
+All data is then uploaded for extensive quality checks prior to being forwarded for further processing and analysis by the BRE working with the Department for Levelling Up, Housing and Communities.
 This leads to the production of a comprehensive report each year of the survey which adds to the already extensive database of information accumulated by the government over many years.

 Alun Humphries, Research Director, NatCen (Our Consortium Partner)